DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/index.rst

    Installation = mycfg.cfg # For an optional configuration file, used by the installation script.
    PreInstalledEnv = /cvmfs/some/where/specific/bashrc # A specific rc file to source for setting up DIRAC PreInstalledEnvPrefix = /cvmfs/some/where/ # Location where DIRAC installations can be found.
 The Pilot will then try and find the following: /cvmfs/some/where/{Version/}{platform}/diracosrc
+   CVMFS_locations = /cvmfs/some/ # Comma-separated list of locations where DIRAC installations, CAs and CRLs can be found.
+The Pilot will then try and find the following: /cvmfs/some/{releaseProject}dirac/{Version/}{platform}/diracosrc and /cvmfs/some/etc/grid-security/certificates
    # For the Matcher
    CheckVersion = False # True by default, if false any version would be accepted at matching level (this is a check done by the WorkloadManagementSystem/Matcher service).